samimirza10/Predictive-Maintenance-RUL-Estimation/README.md

 * Safety risks
 * Expensive emergency maintenance

 In safety-critical industries such as aviation, overestimation errors are significantly more costly than underestimation errors.
+This is reflected in the custom **NASA scoring function** used for evaluation (see below), which penalizes overestimation more heavily than underestimation.

 ---